quanghieu31/statistical-learning/literature-review-implementation/variable-selection/1-guyon-elisseeff-2003.md

 interaction, as opposed to their individual power

-## Can Presumably Redundant Variables Help Each Other?
+## Can Presumably Redundant iid variables Help Each Other?

 key concept: variable redundancy and feature selection